If you’ve ever had to pay someone who lives overseas, you’re probably aware of the wide variety of problems that can come with international payments.

 In addition to remittances, B2B payments are also ripe for disruption by digital assets, particularly USD international wires.

-As we explained in our recent blog post, Fireblocks is currently accepting payments in stablecoins from customers all around the globe due to their convenience.
+As we explained in our recent blog post, Fireblocks is currently accepting stablecoin cross border payments from customers all around the globe due to their convenience.

 Today, a customer can pay us in any stablecoin and we can use UniSwap to convert it to USDC – then we simply pay about $5 to send it to Coinbase or Circle, convert everything to fiat currency, and send it to a traditional bank account.
 This is in contrast to traditional international payments, which continue to create extra costs and headaches for our accounting team.

-Our usage of stablecoins for B2B payments from our customers is just one example of digital assets’ utility in the field of international payments.
+Our usage of stablecoins for cross border B2B payments from our customers is just one example of digital assets’ utility in the field of international payments.

 As noted earlier, one of the main issues for digital assets to enter the mainstream for cross-border payments is regulations.